 Consequences of protection:

 - They protect inefficient domestic firms: when trade barriers are used to protect domestic industries, it might include inefficient industries.
-Protectionism means that domestic firms can now become efficient due to lack of competition from overseas
+Protectionism means that even very inefficient industries are protected (when they are better off being exposed to foreign competition and being forced to become more efficient).

-- In today’s globalised society, being heavily protected and not engaging in free trade will result in the country being out of pace with the rest of the world and unable to grow and develop, and lose out on the benefits of free trade.
+- In today’s globalised society, being heavily protected and not engaging in free trade will result in the country being out of pace with the rest of the world.
+They will be unable to grow and develop, and will lose out on the benefits of free trade.

 Tip: If you have trouble remembering all the pros and cons listed above, just remember this: basically, the advantages of free trade are the disadvantages of protectionism and the disadvantages of free trade are the advantages of protectionism.